alvinary/artale/README.md

 ```

 Which is equivalent to `p(s1) v p(s2) v p(s3) v p(s4) v ... v p(sn)`, but is a Horn
-clause and works better with DPLL-style algorithms.
+clause and is supposed to work better with DPLL-style algorithms, which are based on
+resolution.